APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [UrbanSim](https://github.com/udst/urbansim) - UrbanSim is a platform for building statistical models of cities and regions.
 These models help forecast long-range patterns in real estate development, demographics, and related outcomes, under various policy scenarios.
 Information: License: BSD License: Provider: UrbanSim Inc. (UDST).
 - [Geosnap](https://github.com/spatialucr/geosnap) - Geospatial & temporal neighborhood analysis using US Census Data.
 - [OSMnx](https://github.com/gboeing/osmnx) - Python for street networks.
 Retrieve, model, analyze, and visualize street networks and other spatial data from OpenStreetMap.
-- [Madina](https://github.com/City-Form-Lab/madina) - Madina is a package of classes and functions to streamline the representation and analysis of urban networks.
-This library includes a python implementation of the Urban Network Analysis Tools.
+- [Madina](https://github.com/City-Form-Lab/madina) - This is a package of classes and functions to streamline the representation and analysis of urban networks.
+This library includes a Python implementation of the Urban Network Analysis Tools.
 - [Pybikes](https://github.com/eskerda/pybikes) - Pybikes provides a set of tools to scrape bike sharing data from different websites and APIs, thus providing a coherent and generalized set of classes and methods to access this sort of information.
 - [Leafmap](https://github.com/giswqs/leafmap) - Leafmap is a free and open-source Python package that enables users to analyze and visualize geospatial data with minimal coding in a Jupyter environment.
 Leafmap's interactive GUI allows no code layer management and analysis including a powerful analytical backend (i.e., [WhiteboxTools](https://www.whiteboxgeo.com/manual/wbt_book/intro.html)).
 Additional Information: [leafmap.org](https://leafmap.org/), [JOSS Article](https://joss.theoj.org/papers/10.21105/joss.03414), [Medium Article](https://medium.com/spatial-data-science/leafmap-a-new-python-package-for-geospatial-data-science-353735b3f889).
 - [Prettymaps](https://github.com/marceloprates/prettymaps) - A small set of Python functions to draw pretty maps from OpenStreetMap data.